 What Course Will You Take?

-Whatever interests you, simply google free online classes and the topic.
+Whatever interests you, simply google free online courses and the topic.
 You’ll discover more than you can vet.
 For example, when I googled free cooking courses, 206 million popped up!

 If you have the time, energy, and interest, it may be a great way to while away the hours.
 Besides, when you stop learning, you stop growing.
 Let us know if you have any free online courses you recommend.